mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 **63. Orobid’s Bedchamber:** For extra protection, the walls of this room
     are made of bulkhead material.
 As a result, the room is completely soundproofed from whatever happens outside of it.
-Orobid sleeps heavily on a large circular gold-coloured flotation bed in the centre of the room.
+Orobid sleeps heavily on a large circular gold-coloured flotation bed in the center of the room.
 Soft noises, such as the sound of the iris door opening and closing, will not wake him but other sounds might; the Referee must judge the chances.
 If awakened by intruders, Orobid will hit